Our clients matter most.

 - Powers of attorney

-The experienced attorneys at the All Florida Probate are admitted to practice law in all Florida state courts and in all of the Florida federal district courts.
+Attorney Alexis Sitka at All Florida Probate is admitted to practice law in Florida state courts.

-All Florida Probate can help you think through your priorities and then create legal documents tailored to fit your life and your family.
-Our estate and tax planning services include wills, trusts, probate, powers of attorney, living wills, advanced directives and health care surrogates, trust administration, estate planning, asset protection planning, will contests and estate and trust litigation.
+We can help you think through your priorities and then create legal documents tailored to fit your life and your family.
+Estate planning services include wills, trusts, probate, powers of attorney, living wills, advanced directives and health care surrogates, and trust administration.

 Get Your Questions Answered Ahead of Time

 Learn more about Probate & Estate Planning before you call.